 Luciane Lucas dos Santos, Centre for Social Studies, University of Coimbra;

-Raquel Lima, poet, performer, and researcher, Centre for Social Studies, University of Coimbra;
+Raquel Lima, poet, performer, and researcher in Postcolonial Studies, Centre for Social Studies, University of Coimbra;

 Vanessa Fernandes, filmmaker, performer and visual artist;